OpenBB-finance/OpenBB/website/content/terminal/usage/intros/etf.md

 ```
 (🦋) /etf/ $ load VTI -s 2010-01-01

 Loading Daily data for VTI with starting period 2010-01-01.
 ```

 We can now plot the corresponding ETF chart with <a href="/terminal/reference/etf/candle" target="_blank" rel="noreferrer noopener">candle</a> which shows the company's historical data from `2010-01-01` until the current date.
-We are also adding in trendlines with `-t`.

 ```
-(🦋) /etf/ $ candle -t
+(🦋) /etf/ $ candle
 ```

 ![Candle Chart with Trendlines](https://user-images.githubusercontent.com/46355364/174823785-ec11cb1a-dbf0-45a7-b086-31542ece39a3.png)